orthecreedence/wookie/README.md

 License
 -------
-Wookie is dual-licensed under Wookie-MIT (under the terms that you swear unconditional compliance and servitude to the dog, Wookie, and accept him as your king) and vanilla MIT (see the LICENSE file).
+Wookie is dual-licensed under Wookie-MIT (MIT under the terms that you swear unconditional compliance and servitude to the dog, Wookie, and accept him as your king) and vanilla MIT (see the LICENSE file).